danielsaidi/website_danielsaidi/_posts/2014-07-02-using-crittercism-for-ios-crash-reporting.md

 ## What is Crittercism?

-Crittercism is a service that you can use to automatically receive send a crash report whenever a user experience an error that cause the app to crash.
-Instead of relying on vague user crash reports, Crittercism then provides you with a list of the most frequent bugs, together with detailed crash information that really helps you understand what led to the crash.
+Crittercism is a service that you can use to automatically send crash reports if a user experience errors that cause the app to crash.
+Instead of relying on vague user reports, Crittercism then provides you with a list of the most frequent bugs, together with detailed information that helps you understand what led to the crash.

 Setting up Crittercism is really easy, and is explained in detail after you have created your account and registered your app.
 I am not going to repeat all this